whampson/BlackOpsTerminalEmulator/README.md

 The compiled sources will be output to `dist/BLOTE.jar`.

 ### Running
+Launch a shell and navigate to the repo directory.
+Launch BLOTE by running
+`java -jar dist/BLOTE.jar`

+If using NetBeans, simply click the "Run" button.

-To run BLOTE, simply double-click `BLOTE.jar`, but **be sure the `data` folder is in the same directory as `BLOTE.jar`**.
+You may run BLOTE from anywhere on your computer if you'd like, but **be sure the `data` and `res` folders are in the working directory** or else BLOTE will not run correctly.

-You may specifiy an alternative data directory by running BLOTE from the command-line like so:
-`java -jar BLOTE.jar --data-dir=PATH`

 ## To-Do
 * Finish adding text, image, and sound files.